July 14-16, 2022, held at Mal Seh’n Kino and Goethe University, Frankfurt.

 Jean Carlomusto is a filmmaker, activist, and media artist whose video work is a key reference in queer theoretical discourses yet relatively unknown to a broader public.
 Carlomusto started the Media Unit at Gay Men's Health Crisis in New York City in 1987, was a founding member of DIVA TV (a video affinity group of ACT UP) and a member of the Testing The Limits Video Collective.
 In addition to her collaborations in these contexts, her solo works include L Is For the Way You Look (1991), Shatzi Is Dying (2000), and most recently Esther Newton Made Me Gay (2022).
 Carlomusto’s work explores lesbian and queer histories, HIV/AIDS, and documentary practice in the form of experimental videos that attend to loss and collective trauma through humor.

-The event will combine screenings of Carlomusto’s work and other queer video artists from the 1980s to the present with a number of roundtables of artists, activists and scholars who will speak to queer archives and historiographies, video activism and the revisitation of historical material of the AIDS crisis in art, activist scenes and popular culture.
+The event combined screenings of Carlomusto’s work and other queer video artists from the 1980s to the present with a number of roundtables of artists, activists and scholars who spoke to queer archives and historiographies, video activism and the revisitation of historical material of the AIDS crisis in art, activist scenes and popular culture.

-This event is made possible through the generous support of the Deutsche Forschungsgemeinschaft and the hessische Film- und Medienakademie.
+This event was made possible through the generous support of the Deutsche Forschungsgemeinschaft and the hessische Film- und Medienakademie.

 Please refer to the event page for the event programme or view the pdf version here.